danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 component_depth: 1
 languages:
 - java
+- solidity
 ~~~~

 Of course, you can create the configuration file directly, and place it to the root of your repository.
+When you have Solidity code in your repo please add - Solidity manually to the configuration file as shown in the example above.
 For details check the [configuration manual](https://bettercodehub.com/docs/configuration-manual).

 ## Support and PRO License